n3rdopolis/rebeccablackos/README.txt

                                                                  will increase the build time.
         DontStartFromScratch(architechture):                     Delete this file to force delete everything included downloaded repositories for the respective architechture, and cause it to start from scratch.
+        DontRestartCargoDownload(architechture):                 Clear the Cargo cache
-        DontRestartCargoDownload(architechture):                 Force build_core to download of a new cargo nightly binary build. build/(architechture)/buildoutput/control/(packagename): Delete these files to specify a specific package to rebuild. buildcore_revisions_(architechture).txt:                 Add a revisions file into this path, to specify particular packages, as described above
+        DontRestartRustDownload(architechture):                  Force build_core to download a new build of Rust build/(architechture)/buildoutput/control/(packagename): Delete these files to specify a specific package to rebuild. buildcore_revisions_(architechture).txt:                 Add a revisions file into this path, to specify particular packages, as described above
         RestartPackageList_(architechture).txt:                  Add in the list of packages (as in the files in build/(architechture)/buildoutput/control/ ).